testgram/docs.testgram.ai/docs/getting-started/install.md

 tg init $PERSONAL_WORLD_TOKEN
 ```

-In this step, the cli creates a folder called `testgram` under which we will store any world specific configuration options you set up.
+In this step, the CLI creates a folder called `testgram` under which we will store any world specific configuration options you set up.